fsharp/fslang-design/RFCs/FS-1129-shorthand-anonymous-unary-functions.md

 1. Is underscore definitely the appropriate symbol?
 2. Is there a good name for this feature?
 3. What happens when you nest this?
+4. Are you allowed inline comments between `_` and `.` or between `.` and `expr`?
+5. In what contexts should uses of discards/wildcards conflict and raise a warning?

 What parts of the design are still TBD?